Sushant Marathe

-Sushant Marathe (born 16 October 1985) is an Indian domestic cricket player and plays for the Mumbai cricket team.
+Sushant Marathe (born 16 October 1985) is an Indian former domestic cricketer who played for the Mumbai cricket team.

 He is a powerful wicketkeeper batsman and came into limelight during the BCCI Corporate Trophy where he played alongside the likes of Yuvraj Singh, Suresh Raina and Robin Uthappa and single-handedly guided his team Air-India Red to victory in the semi-finals.

 He was also used as an opening batsman by Mumbai cricket team in the Vijay Hazare Trophy and was the highest scorer for them in the 2009-2010 tournament.
 Prior to this he captained the Mumbai U-22 team and led them to victory in the 2007-2008 C. K. Nayudu Trophy.

 He was one of the contracted players for Mumbai Indians in 2010 Indian Premier League but didn't get a chance to showcase his talent given the starpower in the Mumbai lineup.

 For 2011 Indian Premier League he was contracted by Kochi Tuskers Kerala.